Epic regrets Lil Wayne lyric about slain civil rights figure

 "Out of respect for the legacy of Emmett Till and his family and the support of the Reverend Jesse L. Jackson, Sr. founder and president of the Rainbow PUSH Coalition, we are going through great efforts to take down the unauthorized version," the record company said in a statement.

-Epic Records is owned by Sony Music Entertainment, a division of Sony Corp.
+Epic Records is owned by Sony Music Entertainment, a division of Sony Corp (6758.T).

 (Reporting by Eric Kelsey; Editing by Jackie Frank)